Meet our guides: Anna Marklund

-To follow the progress of the writers, that’s the best part of this work, according to Write Your Self guide Anna Marklund.
+Following the progress of the writers is the best part of this work, according to Write Your Self guide, Anna Marklund.

-Anna Marklund is used to expressing herself, and writing has always been her go-to way of making sense of life during messy times.
-However, at the time when she first heard about Write Your Self, she wasn’t writing at all.
-It had been a tough year, she had been through a divorce, she had health issues and inside she felt numb and closed off.
-At this time, she learnt that NBV, the educational branch of a major Swedish sobriety organisation, was looking for people who wanted to learn the Write Your Self method.
+Anna is used to expressing herself, and writing has always been her go-to way of making sense of life during messy times.
+However, when she first heard about Write Your Self, she wasn’t writing at all.
+It had been a tough year, she had been through a divorce, she had health issues, and inside she felt numb and closed off.
+At this time, she learned that NBV, the educational branch of a major Swedish sobriety organisation, was looking for people who wanted to learn the Write Your Self method.
 When she heard this, she became aware of a longing inside.

-– It was a strong sense of longing, paired with so much resistance.
+“There was a strong sense of longing, paired with a lot of resistance.”

-She worked on the assignments for a long time and it became clear to her that she needed to write her own story – she needed to do it alongside the training.
+She worked on the assignments for a long time and it became clear to her that she needed to write her own story – alongside the training.

-It can feel like a big responsibility to guide people who have been through difficult things.
-As a newly certified guide, Anna Marklund was eager to get started leading her own writing courses, in order to avoid becoming stuck in hesitation.
+It can feel like a big responsibility to guide people who have been through difficult experiences.
+As a newly certified guide, Anna was eager to start leading her own writing courses, in order to avoid becoming stuck in hesitation.
 Deep down she knew she was up for the job – she had the method to lean on and plenty of experience to bring to the work – and she soon got the hang of it and got so much joy from seeing how the method helped people.

-Anna’s writing courses share space with yoga classes and courses in grief processing, something she describes as enriching.
+Anna’s writing courses share space with yoga classes and courses in grief processing, something she describes as an enriching combination.

-What does Write Your Self bring to the organisation NBV?
+What does Write Your Self bring to NBV?